IBM/ibmi-oss-docs/java/wildfly/DEPLOYMENT.md

 ```
 ## Choose installation and download directories
 Save your installation and download directory in environment variables
-(these are only used during the steps in this guide):
+(these are only used for convenience during the steps in this guide):
 ```bash
 export DOWNLOAD=/opt/download
 export WILDFLY=/opt/wildfly